c128lib/Reference/Vic.md

 multicolor, and extended background color.

 The standard
-character display mode is the default system for the VIC—the one which is active when no other mode is selected.
+character display mode is the default system for the VIC-the one which is active when no other mode is selected.
 The other two modes are not directly supported by the 128 operating system (there's no GRAPHIC statement to select these modes),